-- E. PRM will accept concept notes from any NGO, private institution of higher education, and public or state controlled institution of higher education, although, given budgetary constraints, priority will be given to concept notes from organizations that can demonstrate: - a proven track record in conducting research both in the topic and specified location; - evidence of coordination with international organizations (IOs) and other NGOs working in the same area or sector as well as - where possible - local authorities; - an emphasis on the outcome or impact of research.
-Full objective and indicator tables will only be required if the applicant is invited to submit a full proposal; however, the concept note must generally demonstrate the ability to deliver impact; - where applicable, adherence to PRM's Principles for Refugee Protection in Urban Areas; - an understanding of and sensitivity to conflict dynamics in the program location; - a rigorous methodology.
-To that end, PRM encourages collaboration between operational NGOs and methodologists from academia or research institutes.
+- A. PRM will accept concept notes from any NGO working in the refugee protection, humanitarian and/or human rights sector, although, given budgetary constraints, priority will be given to concept notes from organizations that can demonstrate: - a working relationship with UNHCR; - a proven track record in providing proposed resettlement services or other critical support to the specified refugee population in the specified regional location; - proof of registration to operate in countries covered within proposed area of operation, or evidence of ability to obtain registration; - evidence of (or a plan for) coordination with international organizations (IOs) and other NGOs working in the same area or sector as well as - where possible - local authorities; - an emphasis on the outcome or impact of program activities.
+Full objective and indicator tables will only be required if the applicant is invited to submit a full proposal; however, the concept note must generally demonstrate the ability to deliver impact;

+- a plan to increase program output, as measured by refugee resettlement referrals, throughout the course of the project; and - an understanding of and sensitivity to conflict dynamics in the program location.